rkassila/mlops-audio_classification/README.md

 ## Running Prometheus and Grafana with Docker

-This guide provides commands to quickly run Prometheus and Grafana using Docker.
+This guide provides commands to run Prometheus and Grafana using Docker.

 ### Commands to Run Prometheus and Grafana